 While the pain is severe, it is not life-threatening but may cause immobility, thus affecting the quality of life.
 However, the sensation is not because of weak jaws but the temporomandibular joint that limits or hinders jaw movement.

+And the common question of everyone, is TMJ curable?
 The good news is it is a treatable and curable condition that requires orthodontic care.
 But before we dive deeper into the treatment plans, let us first understand what a TMJ is, what TMD joint disorder is, its causes, and its symptoms.

 What Is TMJ (TemporoMandibular Joint)?